pisv/gethandly.wiki-playground/Step-Four.md

     }
 ```

-The `LinkingHelper` will use a couple of utility methods for dealing with
+We are going to need a couple of utility methods for dealing with
 source elements:

 ```java